-- ✓ Income.
-Any source of income of \$500 or more (including promised income) during the prior 12 months for the official or official's spouse/domestic partner. - ✓ Business Management or Employment.
-An entity for which the official serves as a director, officer, partner, trustee, employee, or manager. - ✓ Real Property.
+- Income.
+Any source of income of \$500 or more (including promised income) during the prior 12 months for the official or official's spouse/domestic partner. - Business Management or Employment.
+An entity for which the official serves as a director, officer, partner, trustee, employee, or manager. - Real Property.
 A direct or indirect interest in real property of \$2000 or more that the official or official's immediate family (spouse/domestic partner and dependent children) have, including such interests as ownership, leaseholds (but not month-to-month tenancies), and options to purchase.
-Be especially alert when any of these are located within 500 feet of the subject of the official's decision. - ✓ Personal Finances.
-The official or official's immediate family's (spouse/domestic partner and dependent children) personal expenses, income, assets, or liabilities.
+Be especially alert when any of these are located within 500 feet of the subject of the decision. - ✓ Gift Giver.
+A giver of a gift of \$440 (2013-14 proposed amount) or more to the official in the prior 12 months, including promised gifts. - Lender/Guarantor.
+A source of a loan (including a loan guarantor) to the official.

-- ✓ Gift Giver.
-A giver of a gift of \$420 (2009-10) or more to the official in the prior 12 months, including promised gifts. - ✓ Lender/Guarantor.
-A source of a loan (including a loan guarantor) to the official. - ✓ Contract.
-The official or a member of the official's family would have an interest (direct or indirect) in a contract that the agency is considering entering into. - ✓ Business Investment.
-An interest in a business that the official or the official's immediate family (spouse/domestic partner and dependent children) have a direct or indirect investment worth \$2000 or more. - ✓ Related Business Entity.
-An interest in a business that is the parent, subsidiary or is otherwise related to a business where the official: - Has a direct or indirect investment worth \$2000 or more; or - Is a director, officer, partner, trustee, employee, or manager. - ✓ Business Entity Owning Property.
-A direct or indirect ownership interest in a business entity or trust of the official's that owns real property. - ✓ Campaign Contributor.
-A campaign contributor of the official (applies to appointed decision-making bodies only). - ✓ Other Personal Interests and Biases.
+- Personal Finances.
+The official or official's immediate family's (spouse/domestic partner and dependent children) personal expenses, income, assets, or liabilities. - Contract.
+A contract that the agency is considering entering into, in which the official or a member of the official's family may have an interest (direct or indirect). - Business Investment.
+An interest in a business that the official or the official's immediate family (spouse/ domestic partner and dependent children) have a direct or indirect investment worth \$2000 or more. - Related Business Entity.
+An interest in a business that is the parent, subsidiary or is otherwise related to a business where the official: - Has a direct or indirect investment worth \$2000 or more; or - Is a director, officer, partner, trustee, employee, or manager. - Business Entity Owning Property.
+A direct or indirect ownership interest in a business entity or trust of the official's that owns real property. - Campaign Contributor.
+A campaign contributor of the official (applies to appointed decision-making bodies only). - Other Personal Interests and Biases.
 The official has important, but non-financial, personal interests or biases (positive or negative) about the facts or the parties that could cast doubt on the official's ability to make a fair decision.